-How to Transfer Trademark Ownership in Assam: Process, Document and Benefits.
+How to Transfer Trademark Ownership in Assam: Process, Document and Benefits

-Updated on June 04, 2025 10:14:57 AM
+Updated on September 11, 2025 11:00:48 AM

 In Assam's evolving business market, intellectual property protection is important in securing brand identity and expansion.
 One such significant process is trademark assignment, where businesses can legitimately assign a trademark from one party to the other.
 Either because of a merger, takeover, a change in brand identity, or financial gain, a properly executed trademark assignment ensures compliance with the Trade Marks Act of 1999 and secures the assignor and assignee against future conflicts.